matthew-pool/portfolio/[Java] Rescue Animal Program/README.md

-This is a simple program to add and remove dogs and monkeys to a database and print out various formatted lists of the data.
+This is a simple program to add and remove dogs and monkeys and their associated attributes.
+The user may also print out this data as various formatted lists.

 ![pic1](images/Picture1.png)
 ![pic2](images/Picture2.png)